The Atlass Programme

 Programme Duration (7 Days total)

-Participants attend a three day induction training course led by two facilitators.
-The three day induction focuses on our general understanding of stress and well-being.
+Participants attend a three-day induction training course led by Studio 3 facilitators.
+The three day induction focuses on general understanding of stress and well-being.

-This will be followed by two 2-day follow up period over the subsequent 6 months.
-In these sessions, participants will demonstrate the application of their skills to specific individuals that they work with.
+This will be followed by two 2-day follow ups.
+In these sessions, participants will develop their understanding of carer stress and trauma.
+Additionally, they will begin to demonstrate the application of their skills to specific individuals that they work with.
 The follow-up days have a strong clinical focus, the purpose of which is to help participants develop personalised stress management plans both for themselves and the people they support.

 Day 3: Human Development and Low Arousal Approaches in Context